Schwad/Schwad.github.io/_posts/2019-06-19-past-rubies-1.md

  comments: true
 ---

 *Past Rubies is a tiny weekly newsletter that shares curated historical content from the Ruby community.
 Consider it Ruby's version of 'on this day in history'.
-[Click here to subscribe!](link)*

 <hr>